wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    Microsoft's documentation now calls "Power BI administrators" <a target="_blank" href="https://learn.microsoft.com/en-us/fabric/admin/microsoft-fabric-admin">Fabric administrators</a>.

-<a name="DataStewards"></a>
+### Data Stewards

-* <a target="_blank" href="https://www.indeed.com/career-advice/finding-a-job/what-is-data-steward"><strong>Data Stewards</strong></a> are <strong>data custodians</strong> responsible for protecting the organization's most treasured assets: its data.
+<a target="_blank" href="https://www.indeed.com/career-advice/finding-a-job/what-is-data-steward"><strong>Data Stewards</strong></a> are <strong>data custodians</strong> responsible for protecting the organization's most treasured assets: its data.
 Stewards setup and operate processes for data governance and data quality.
 They monitor processes for collecting data -- inspecting contents to ensure that data is in the right format.
 They ensure that app logs, metric collections, database logs shipped, app transactions, snapshots of master data are backed up fully and as scheduled.
 Once a month they ensure that data can be fully and quickly restored, as measured by RTO (Recovery Time Objective) and RPO (Recovery Point Objective) SLAs.
 Such is an important fall-back in case of ransomware attacks.

    Data stewards collaborate with others to detect and solve data corruption or mis-sychronization of data between apps and utilities.